remblock/REMChain-Mainnet-Setup/README.md

 remcli system listproducers
 ```

-> This command line is used to return a list of producers.
+> This command line will return a list of all block producers.

 ```
 remcli system unregprod YOURACCOUNTNAME